 US startup Airware shutdown unexpectedly in 2018 after burning through $118m of venture capital funding.
 The infamous Lily drone never got off the ground despite more than $30m of pre-orders.

 Another California startup, 3D Robotics, was one of several heavily-funded startups to cut losses and instead pursue opportunities in enterprise software.
-Some, including action camera maker GoPro, have ditched the drone scene completely after costly errors.
+Some, including action camera maker GoPro, have ditched the drone industry completely after costly errors.

 Manufacturing reliable drones has proven too much for many newcomers.
 Predicting emerging trends in an industry still in its infancy and positioning products accordingly has also been a challenge.

-But all these problems have been exacerbated by the relentless dominance of DJI, the Chinese market leader.
+But all these problems have been exacerbated by the relentless dominance of DJI, the Chinese drone market leader.

 Analysts Skylogic Research estimate that DJI accounts for 74% of global drone sales.
 The Shenzhen-based manufacturer’s grip on the market is thanks to vertically integrated research and development, rapid iteration, highly competitive pricing and, ultimately, compelling products.